Colonia Tlatelolco in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Erected by Conaculta - INAH.

 Location.
 19° 27.117′ N, 99° 8.288′ W. Marker is in Ciudad de México.
 It is in Colonia Tlatelolco.
-Marker is on Eje Central Lázaro Cárdenas, on the right when traveling north.
+It is on Eje Central Lázaro Cárdenas, on the right when traveling north.
 The marker is near the now closed northwest entry onto the Tlatelolco archaeological site.
 It can be seen by accessing a residential walkway from the Plaza de las Tres Culturas towards the west.
 Instead of going underneath the pedestrian tunnel under Eje Central, turn to the south in order to view the marker from a distance.
 Touch for map.
 Marker is at or near this postal address: Eje Central Lázaro Cárdenas 362, Ciudad de México 06900, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Great Base: findings upon findings (within shouting distance of this marker); Templo Mayor: a temple built eight times (within shouting distance of this marker); Between the past and the modern times (within shouting distance of this marker); El Temazcal (about 90 meters away, measured in a direct line); Walls and roads: limits and communication (about 90 meters away); Stage 1 of the Templo Mayor de Mexico Tlatelolco (about 90 meters away); Favor request…and talent for the gods (about 120 meters away); Coyolxauhqui: The dismembered goddess (about 120 meters away).
+At least 8 other markers are within walking distance of this marker: The Great Base: findings upon findings (within shouting distance of this marker); Templo Mayor: a temple built eight times (within shouting distance of this marker); Between the past and the modern times (within shouting distance of this marker); El Temazcal (about 90 meters away, measured in a direct line); Walls and roads: limits and communication (about 90 meters away); Stage 1 of the Templo Mayor de Mexico Tlatelolco (about 90 meters away); Favor request…and talent for the gods (about 120 meters away); Coyolxauhqui: The dismembered goddess (about 120 meters away).
 Touch for a list and map of all markers in Ciudad de México.